gskinnerTeam/flutter-stateful-props/README.md

     );
 ```

 This is ~20 lines of code of pure boilerplate and a mess of indents.
-Before we've even written a single line of unique code.
-Notice how hard it is for your eye to actually read this tree, if you didn't already know what was in it, it's a lot of work!
+Before we've even written a single line of unique code! **As an experiment, try and find the 3 `print()` calls and the `//Build Tree` above.** Not super fun, right?
+That was way harder than it ought to be.

 With StatefulProps, this all just goes away:
 ```
     LayoutProp _layout;
     MouseRegionProp _mouse;
+    FutureProp _futureProp;

     @override
     void initProps(){
         _layout = addProp(LayoutProp());
         _mouse = addProp(MouseRegionProp());
-        addProp(TapProp(_handleTap));
+        _futureProp = addProp(FutureProp(_loadData())
+        addProp(TapProp(() => _futureProp.future = _loadData())));
-        addProp(KeyboardProp(onPressed: _handleKeyDown)
+        addProp(KeyboardProp(onPressed: _handleKeyPressed)
     }

-    void _handleTap() => widget.onTap?.call();
-    void _handleKeyDown(RawKeyEvent e) => print("$e");

     @override
     Widget buildWithProps(BuildContext context){
        print(_layout.size.width);
        print(_mouse.isHovered);
+       print(_futureProp.snapshot.hasData);
         // Build tree
     }
 ```

 Notice how much easier everything is to parse here.
 Removing the nesting allows us to present the display tree clearly and without visual clutter.
+Our unique code is front and center, and the boilerplate and nesting is just gone!

 Another interesting thing to note is that we do not keep a reference to the `TapProp` or the `KeyboardProp`.
 Since we are only interested in the callbacks we just call `addProp()` and forget about them. `StatefulProps` will handle everything whether you keep a reference or not.
-We _will_ keep a handle to `layout` and `mouse` because we want to use those later in our `buildWithProps()` method.
+We _will_ keep a handle to `layout`, `futureProp` and `mouse` because we want to use those later in our `buildWithProps()` method.

 ##### A word about dispose()
 It is quite rare to need `dispose()` within your State when using `StatefulProps`, as Props clean up their own state by design.
 However, if needed you can override the standard `dispose()` method, and do any additional cleanup you need to do.